 (ii) an NLIS device applied to it.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) If a consignment of one or more live animals to which an NLIS post breeder tag is applied is moved from an abattoir, the abattoir operator must, within 48 hours after the consignment is moved from the abattoir, record in the NLIS database the following —